Ocwen Resources All Things Ocwen in One Post

 Although we have helped the federal and state government collect over $16 billion from bad banks, and have helped our mortgage company whistleblower clients receive over $100 million in rewards, we have yet to tag Ocwen.

-By tag, I mean we have yet to force the company to pay meaningful fines or restitution for its many victims.
+By tag, I mean we have yet to force the company to pay meaningful fines or restitution to its many victims.
 Our real goal is to simply force the company out of business.
-We would be satisfied, however, with at least taking several millions dollars or more and giving back to homeowners.
+We would be satisfied, however, with at least taking several millions dollars or more and giving that back to homeowners.

 Most companies can be saved with a change of leadership.
 Unfortunately, we think the corporate culture of Ocwen is so diseased in needs to be treated like a rabid pest.
 It needs to be broken up, new leadership appointed and held accountable for its trail of deceit and wrongdoing.

 That isn’t to say that we don’t care about the employees.
 We think 99% of them are great people that happen to work for a horrible company.
 We have talked to several Ocwen employees, all have the same view of the company.

 Ocwen sets up its employees for failure, puts profits before homeowners, has a broken software system that doesn’t let employees see what has been done on a file and is understaffed to boot.
 By understaffed, we mean often calls go unanswered and mail gets thrown away when it can’t get answered.
 It’s servicing platform is so antiquated that customer service representatives can’t see what others in the company have said or done on a file.

 Over the years we have dedicated considerable resources into launching both an Ocwen whistleblower case (we need more insiders please) and one or more class actions on behalf of aggrieved homeowners.

 What we can’t do is take individual Ocwen fraud or foreclosure or loan modification cases.
 [We apologize in advance.]

 With all this in mind, here is the current list of our Ocwen Resources.